Analytical and numerical studies of periodic superradiance: Introduction

 SR is often described by the Maxwell-Bloch equations \cite{Benedict-textbook-1996}, which are nonlinear differential equations representing the dynamics of population, coherence, and radiation.
 For example, a single SR pulse can be obtained as a numerical or analytical solution of the Maxwell-Bloch equations for a fully excited two-level system.
 Because periodic SR has been observed only recently, there have been no quantitative theoretical studies using the Maxwell-Bloch equations or other frameworks.
 A similar phenomenon, self-pulsing in laser media, is well known, where persistent pulses are generated under CW excitation.
 Numerous theoretical studies have addressed this phenomenon and successfully reproduced it using rate equations \cite{selfpulsing-EDFL-1993}.
 However, since coherence plays a central role in SR, such treatments cannot be directly applied to periodic SR.

 In this paper, we report on more quantitative studies of the periodic SR than the model we constructed in Ref. \cite{Hara-pSR}.
 First, we construct a model based on the Maxwell-Bloch equations for a reduced number of energy levels, a pair of SR states plus a population reservoir state.
 We find that the model, abbreviated as the extended two-level Maxwell-Bloch model (X2MB), can successfully generate periodic SR pulses under CW laser excitation.
-We then derive from the X2MB equations a pair of nonlinear differential equations of coherence and population difference, which are referred to as the truncated two-level Bloch model (T2B).
-We show that this simple two-variable equation contains the essential feature of periodic SR pulses.
-In fact, the characteristic quantities of SR, such as period, FWHM (full-width-half-maximum) pulse duration and number of emitted photons, can be expressed analytically by its integral.
-Another important result of the X2MB model is the classification of the parameter space into two separate regions; the periodic SR region and the other region.
+One of the important results of the X2MB model is the classification of the parameter space into two separate regions; the periodic SR region and the other region.
 Only the periodic SR region exhibits periodic SRs.
 The classification is done by analyzing the eigenvalues of the linearized X2MB equations around the equilibrium points.
 We find that, somewhat unexpectedly, our experimental parameter set lies outside the periodic SR region.
 This result holds even when we allow the parameters to vary over a wide range of their uncertainties.
 We therefore conclude that some other mechanism(s) is required to reproduce the observed periodic SR. As an example of such mechanisms, we introduce a modulation of the field decay rate, \textit{i.e.} the rate of electric field emission to the outside of the crystal.
 The X2MB model with this modification is found to give much more satisfactory results.
+We also derive from the X2MB equations a pair of nonlinear differential equations of coherence and population difference, which are referred to as the truncated two-level Bloch model (T2B).
+We show that this simple two-variable equation contains the essential feature of periodic SR pulses.
+In fact, the characteristic quantities of SR, such as period, FWHM (full-width-half-maximum) pulse duration and number of emitted photons, can be expressed analytically by its integral.
 We believe that the above studies explore intriguing aspects of the Maxwell-Bloch equations and shed new light on SR physics.

 This paper is organized as follows.
 In Sec. \ref{sec:experiment}, a brief summary of our experimental results \cite{Hara-pSR} is given.
 In Sec. \ref{sec:three-level}, the basic equations for our experimental system are introduced, and they are solved both analytically and numerically.
 The necessary condition for the periodic SR is also investigated.
 In Sec. \ref{sec:other}, we discuss other possible mechanisms that cause the periodic behavior and modify the equations with a modulation of the field decay rate.